PaddlePaddle/book/recognize_digits/README.en.md

     # Test with Pass 0, Cost 0.326659, {'classification_error_evaluator': 0.09470000118017197}
 ```

-After the training, we can choose the best model:
+After the training, we can check the model's prediction accuracy.

 ```
     # find the best pass